OneVariable/research-archive/Projects/soupstone.md

 ## Current State

 As of March 2023, still pretty early!
-I've been starting with the [nRF52840-DK], because I have some laying around, and they have both a debugger and the MCU USB device port broken out.
+I've been starting with the [nRF52840-DK], because I had one of these boards lying around already, and it has a built-in debugging probe onboard and has a USB port that is connected to the on-chip USB device capabilities.

 The initial work has been focused on writing a very simple "[stage zero]" USB RAM loader (see below).
 As the XIAO board does not have easily-accessible SWD debugging pins for reprogramming, it will generally be easier to reprogram and debug the device via the main USB port.